davatorium/rofi/doc/rofi-manpage.markdown

 Force rofi mode to first read all data from stdin before showing selection window.
 This is how original dmenu behaviour.

+Note: the default asynchronous mode will also be automatically disabled if used with conflicting options such as `-dump`, `-only-match` or `-auto-select`

 ### Message dialog

 `-e` *message*